Based on Your Responses,

-The Following Conditions Must Be Met to Qualify for an ESA:
+The Following Conditions Must Be Met to Qualify:

-In order to qualify for an Emotional Support Animal, a person must have a mental or emotional disability.
-Examples of psychological disabilities include: Chronic stress, anxiety, depression, PTSD, and many more…
+In order to qualify for an Emotional Support Animal or Psychiatric Service Dog, a person must have a mental or emotional disability.
+Examples of psychological disabilities include: Anxiety, depression, PTSD, and many more…

 Day-to-Day Life Negatively Affected

-Having a mental illness, in itself, is not sufficient to qualify a person for an ESA, unless the illness has a severe impact on the person’s day-to-day life.
+Having a mental illness, in itself, is not sufficient to qualify a person for an ESA or PSD, unless the illness has a severe impact on the person’s day-to-day life.
 To qualify as disabled under federal disability rights laws, a person must experience substantial limitations on one or more major life activities, as a direct result of their psychological illness.